run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 ![](img/training-interactive.png)

 __Analysis and Suggested actions__:

 We would want to encourage users to run more training Jobs than interactive Jobs, as it is the key for achieving high GPU utilization across the Cluster:

-* Training Jobs run to completion
+* Training Jobs run to completion and free up their resources automatically when training ends
-* Training Job free up their resources automatically when training ends, and they can be preempted, queued and resumed automatically by the Run:AI system according to predefined policies which increases fairness and Cluster utilization.
+* Training Jobs can be preempted, queued, and resumed automatically by the Run:AI system according to predefined policies which increases fairness and Cluster utilization.

 ### Pending Queue Size

 Track how long is the queue for pending Jobs

-__How to__: view the following panel:
+__How to__: view the following panels:

 ![](img/pending-jobs.png)